Anthony Crivello

-Anthony Crivello (born August 2, 1955) is an American actor whose portrayals span stage and screen.
-Notably, he appeared in the original cast of several Broadway shows, including Les Misérables, Kiss of the Spider Woman, Golden Boy, Marie Christine, and The News.
+Anthony Crivello (born August 2, 1955) is an American actor, known for his performances on both stage and screen.
+He appeared in the original cast of several Broadway shows, including playing Grantaire and Inspector Javert in Les Misérables, Valentin in Kiss of the Spider Woman, Eddie Fuseli in Golden Boy, Dante Keyes in Marie Christine, and the Killer in The News.
+He also originated the title role in The Phantom of the Opera: The Las Vegas Spectacular and stayed with the cast through its closing six years later.
+He played the Mysterious Man in the star-studded production of Into the Woods at the Hollywood Bowl and starred as Che in the closing cast of the original Broadway production of Evita.
 In 1993, he won the Tony Award for Best Featured Actor in a Musical for his performance as Valentin in Kiss of the Spider Woman.

 Early life

 Crivello was born in Milwaukee, Wisconsin, the son of Josephine (née Mussomeli) and Vincent J. Crivello.
-He graduated from Saint Rita’s Grade School on Milwaukee’s East Side, and then Saint Thomas More High School in 1973.
+He graduated from Saint Rita's Grade School on Milwaukee's East Side, and then Saint Thomas More High School in 1973.
 He was inducted into the Saint Thomas More Alumni Hall of Fame in 1995.
-Early in his career, he appeared in 12 community theater productions, including three at Sunset Playhouse, directed by Alan Furlan and Mary H. Strong.
+Early in his career, he appeared in 12 community theatre productions, including three at Sunset Playhouse, directed by Alan Furlan and Mary H. Strong.
 He married actress/commercial talent agent Dori Rosenthal on May 14, 2005, and they have two children together.

 Career

-Crivello is a member of the Actors' Equity Association, SAG/AFTRA, Dramatists Guild of America and the Writers Guild of America.

 He is a lifetime member of the Actors Studio (NYC/LA).
 His former acting teachers include: Tony Greco, Estelle Parsons, Harvey Keitel, Barbara Bain, Martin Landau as well as Michael Howard, Terry Schreiber and Mary H. Strong.
 His vocal coach for over thirty years is Anne Perillo/DePaul University.
-He studied comic improv with Del Close at the famed The Second City in Chicago.
+He studied comic improv with Del Close at The Second City in Chicago.

 Crivello is an Honored Member of Marquette University's Century of Scholarship.
-He was the recipient of Marquette University's College of Speech & Communications distinguished 2003 Communicator of the Year Award.
-He is listed in Who's Who in America, and is an outstanding member of the Saint Thomas More High School Alumni Hall of Fame.
+He was the recipient of Marquette University's College of Speech & Communications 2003 Communicator of the Year Award.
+He is listed in Who's Who in America, and is a member of the Saint Thomas More High School Alumni Hall of Fame.
 He was inducted into the Marquette University Hall of Fame with his image displayed in Johnston Hall in the Diederich College of Communication on the campus of Marquette University.
-A caricature of his likeness can be found on the walls of the famed Sardi's Restaurant in New York City.
-He has the honor of being subject matter for the New York Times caricature artist Al Hirschfeld four times, as well as being depicted in several published drawings, including those in the Washington Post and London Times.

 In 2008, Crivello was the host of his own radio show on FOX SPORTS/ 920 AM Las Vegas called Tony Crivello and The Sicilians.
 Mr. Crivello has also moonlighted as a ring announcer & commentator for ESPN2's Kickboxing Championships, and owns stock with the NFL's Green Bay Packers.

-He has written several pieces for stage and screen.